SOS Children's Village Bucaramanga

-Colombia has been making significant strides towards reaching its Millennium Development Goals in 2015.
-But the armed conflict continues to displace thousands of families.
-Bucaramanga is comparatively safe and the destination for many forcefully displaced internal migrants.
+SOS Children’s Village Bucaramanga (previously known as SOS Children’s Village Florida-Bucaramanga) is located in the north-east of Colombia.
+Colombia made significant strides towards reaching its Millennium Development Goals in 2015.
+But the armed conflict displaced thousands of families: Bucaramanga was the destination for many forcefully displaced internal migrants.
+In recent years, many refugees have arrived here from neighbouring Venezuela.

 Poverty reduction has yet to reach the lowest ranks of society in Santander